Friendship Force's Presentation to the Office of the Commissioner of Official Languages of Canada

 promote bilingualism in Canada.

-The following is the transcript of part of the presentation of Eileen Howell, Marketing Consultant FFI (Languages) of Friendship Force
+The following is the transcript of the presentation of Eileen Howell, Marketing Consultant FFI (Languages) of Friendship Force

 and a language learner and member of My Language Exchange for several years.

 Everyone who has become bilingual as an adult, knows that becoming fluent,

 requires all the things you learn in class, and a whole lot more.
 How to get

 that is the big challenge.
 Canada's first Commissioner of Official Languages,

 Keith Spicer, was challenged to get enough Anglophones speaking French, early

 enough, to meet the new language requirements in the Federal Civil Service.

 So he helped start Canadian Parents for French.
 I was part of that movement